Miley Cyrus Performs 'Slide Away' at 2019 MTV VMAs

 The song was likely an emotional one for Cyrus to perform, as many speculate that it was written about her recent split from Liam Hemsworth, who filed for divorce earlier this month.

+Just before taking the stage, cameras caught Cyrus backstage with none other than Kaitlynn Carter, who she was spotted kissing in Italy during a getaway just before news of her marriage ending arrived.

-A source recently told ET that the 29-year-old actor made the decision to end his marriage because he realized that it's "time to move on."
+A source recently told ET that Hemsworth made the decision to end his marriage because he realized that it's "time to move on."
 Meanwhile, a source told ET that Cyrus -- whose "Mother Daughter" song was up for Best Power Anthem and Song of Summer at the VMAs -- "still feels the need to explore herself, her sexuality and her music."

 Cyrus' decision to perform was a surprise to many, as she previously said she would not take the VMAs stage this year.